sumanyu-21/sumanyu-21.github.io/_posts/2020-10-12-Variational AutoEncoders - A Mathematical Perspective.md

 Since we want a continuous manifold, let's assume that the mapped data points in hidden space are distributed according to distribution $$P(Z)$$.
 And given a hidden vector $$Z=z$$, the data point in original space is distributed as $$P(X/Z=z)$$.
 Now we need to infer the posterior distribution $$P(Z/X)$$.

-Since, we have discussed above that inferring true posterior is intractable, we approximate true posterior using a distribution $$q(Z/X)$$.
+We have discussed above that inferring true posterior is intractable, therefore we approximate true posterior using a distribution $$q(Z/X)$$.

-Now where does the neural network part comes in?
+Now where does the neural network part comes in?<br>
 Neural Network at its core is function approximators and probability distributions are basically functions of random variables(with some constraints), therefore we can use Neural Networks to approximate these probability distributions by approximating the parameters of the distributions.

 1. In general, we know what  $$P(Z)\;\text{and}\; P(X/Z)$$ are.
 Let $$P(Z)$$ be a $$\text {normal distribution}$$ with $$mean=0\;and\; variance=1$$.
 (Choosing $$P(Z)$$ and $$Q(Z/X)$$ to be a $$\text {normal distributions}$$, allows us to solve $$KLDivergence$$ term i.e. ($$KL(q(Z)\|P(Z)$$) in closed form, though we could have chosen some other distribution as well.)